Nima-Fr/TryHackMe/Daily_Bugle/README.md

 3306/tcp open  mysql   MariaDB (unauthorized)
 ~~~

-Nmap shows three open ports.
 I start with enumerating the web page.
 Right after opening the web page we see a title saying "Spider-Man robs bank!" which is the answer of the first question.

 ![alt text](./files/task1.png)